Skokoo/Firere/README.md

-# 🔥 Fire simulation
+# 🔥 Fire "simulation"
 This project is about fire, yes fire.
 It was a simple simulation!
 Created by me, this project was fully developed using mobile.
 This is my first project!

 Using The C++ language!
 I made this just for fun!

 # 🔗 Main Links!
-This is the code im using!
-Im using Obfuscated code!
+This is the code im using! oh yeah, Im using Obfuscated code.
  [FireSim](https://github.com/Skokoo/Firere/blob/main/FireSim.cpp)

 And this is the explanation!(Half of the code)